scy-phy/ICS-Evasion-Attacks/README.md

 ##### constrained_attack_PLC.py

-It performs the topology-based scenario constrained attack, and applies the constaints according to the PLC controlled by the attacker.
+It performs the topology-based scenario constrained attack, and applies the constraints according to the PLC controlled by the attacker.

 Optional Parameters: